 Late last summer, my friend Emi and I went on a day trip.
 We visited a beach she goes to every summer, near the San Juan Islands.
-Emi told me before the trip that this was the beach where Racer learned to swim many years ago, and suggested that maybe this would be the place where Miles would learn to swim too.
-While Miles loves the beach, I was skeptical that he’d swim.
+Emi told me before the trip that this was the beach where Racer learned to swim many years ago, and suggested that maybe this would be the place where Miles would learn to swim, too.
+I’ve always thought learning to swim wasn’t a big deal for dogs, but it turns out, neither the inclination or the confidence to swim come naturally to all dogs.

 Miles and Racer hit the beach with gusto that day.